tjd/csed/examclock/readme.txt

-To run, download examclock.jar, double-click it and then follow then follow the instructions.
+To run, download examclock.jar, double-click it and then follow the instructions.

-The start-up can be alittle slow, so be patient.
+The start-up can be a little slow, so be patient.